PySport/pysport.org/source/_posts/Sports-Analytics-meets-Open-Source.md

 What makes it easier for people to use your project?
 - Have an intuitive api.
 Hide complex layers from the end-users.
 Think about *Roman Reasoning*
 - Provide Examples.
 Most people learn from examples.
 They will change them to apply to their use-cases
+- Have tutorials.
+A tutorial can help people to create their own - more complex - workflow.
 - Add extensive documentation.
 For most people it won't be the starting point, but in case of issues people will look into it.
 - Make your APIs forgiving.
 When end-users provide wrong arguments raise helpful exceptions with a pointer to how to solve it.
 - Add a license (once again: ["Listen to Thom Lawrence"](https://twitter.com/lemonwatcher/status/1252970956756332544)).
 Make it possible for others to actually use it.